AlexAndorra/pollsposition_blog/_notebooks/2021-05-16-hmm-popularity.md

     ax.axvline(date, color="k", alpha=0.6, linestyle="--")
 ```

 There is a very high variance for Chirac's second term, and for the beggining of Macron's term.
-For Chirac's term, it seems like the difference stems from the polling method: face-to-face approval rates seem to be much lower.
+For Chirac's term, it seems like the difference stems from the polling method: face-to-face approval rates seem to be much lower, as you can see in the figure below.
 For Macron, this high variance is quite hard to explain.
 In any case, we'll probably have to take this overdispersion (as it's called in statistical linguo) of the data in our models...

 ```python
 face = data[data["method"] == "face to face"]